mostafaei2002/advent-of-code/README.md

 # Advent Of Code

-I'll be solving advent of code questions in multiple languages here mainly python, javascript, go, rust, c & php.
+I'll be solving advent of code questions in different languages here including Rust, Python, JavaScript & maybe Go.